robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 ### 1.5.1 Open Source License

 > [!IMPORTANT]
-> LO-XX Recall the type of open-source license under which Robot Framework is distributed (K1)
+> LO-os-license Recall the type of open-source license under which Robot Framework is distributed (K1)

 Robot Framework is licensed under the **Apache License 2.0**, a permissive open-source license.
 The key characteristics of this license include: